Signposting

 My positionality

 I’m an associate lecturer in the BSc Data Science and AI and MSc Creative Computing courses at CCI.
 During the ARP cycle, I’ll be teaching BSc year 1 students at the Mathematics and Statistics for Data Science unit.
 Apart from being a lecturer at the Creative Computing Institute, I am also a researcher and software engineer in a techno-scientific field of AI and music technology.
-I started using AI coding tools about a year ago, and now I use them extensively in my technical practice for productivity.
+In my teaching, I often consider the demystifying aspect of technologies – to share the technical know-how.

 Reference list at: https://jaspersz.myblog.arts.ac.uk/2025/11/20/arp-references/